-Applicants must take the Test for Adult Basic Education (TABE), unless exempt with other scores or degrees.
+Applicants must take the Test for Adult Basic Education (TABE) or the Wonderlic Basic Skills Test (WBST), unless exempt with other scores or degrees.
 The exam is administered Friday mornings.
 Applicants must pre-register for the exam.

 3. Check with Financial Aid Staff if Applicable: